 - Both support indoor video surveillance.

-- Only ADT Pulse offers outdoor video security and endless home automation options.
+- Only ADT offers outdoor video security and endless home automation options.

 ADT home automation not only enhances security, but also adds conveniences.
 ADT alarm panels can use signals from “smart home” Z-wave devices such as light dimmers, automated door locks and the Nest smart thermostat.
 Smart home devices can be controlled by your voice, the alarm control panel, and mobile apps.

-SimpliSafe is much cheaper than ADT Pulse in the long run.
+SimpliSafe is much cheaper than ADT in the long run.

-ADT Pulse customers pay less for equipment up front, but they eventually pay more.
-ADT Pulse customers sign contracts to pay for equipment and have it monitored.
+ADT customers pay less for equipment up front, but they eventually pay more.
+ADT customers sign contracts to pay for equipment and have it monitored.

-Here's a sample comparison of SimpliSafe vs ADT Pulse prices:
+Here's a sample comparison of SimpliSafe vs ADT prices:

 - A brand-new SimpliSafe economy package costs about $250.
 Monitoring is optional.
 Monitoring is as cheap as $14.99/month.